AI Tools

 This is where most agent projects quietly fail.
 The team builds something technically impressive.
 Leadership asks what it did for the business.
 Silence.
 The agent worked.
 The investment is unaccountable.

 Most agent projects fail because teams try to build a multi-agent orchestration system when a single-task agent would solve the problem.
+Start with one agent.
+One tool.
+One workflow.

+Start at the bottom of the ladder.
 The dispatching company from Step 1?
-We scoped a single agent that read the morning's load data, matched it against driver availability and certifications, and produced a draft dispatch sheet for human review.
+We scoped a single agent that read the morning’s load data, matched it against driver availability and certifications, and produced a draft dispatch sheet for human review.
 One agent, one data source, one output.
 Not a fleet management AI platform.
 A dispatch assistant.

-Gartner's guidance on agentic AI reinforces this.
-They recommend pursuing agentic AI only where it delivers clear value or ROI, and specifically warn that integrating agents into legacy systems can disrupt workflows and require costly modifications.
+It shipped in 4 weeks.
+The dispatchers got their mornings back.
+The second agent came 3 months later, once we had data proving the model worked.
+Gartner’s guidance on agentic AI development reinforces this — pursue agentic AI only where it delivers clear value or ROI, and specifically warn that integrating agents into legacy systems can disrupt workflows and require costly modifications.
 Small scope reduces both risks.

-Google's landmark research paper, "Hidden Technical Debt in Machine Learning Systems," demonstrated that in production ML systems, the actual model code represents a small fraction of the total system.
-Everything surrounding it, data pipelines, serving infrastructure, monitoring, configuration, is vastly larger and more complex.
+The agent will make mistakes.
+Design for that from day one.
+Google’s landmark research paper, “Hidden Technical Debt in Machine Learning Systems,” demonstrated that in production ML systems, the actual model code represents a small fraction of the total system.
+Everything surrounding it — data pipelines, serving infrastructure, monitoring, configuration — is vastly larger and more complex.

 Four guardrails every production agent needs: